Non-profit technology: How to build your marketing tech stack

 4. Prioritize scalability

-Streamline your charity tech stack with Dotdigital
+How Dotdigital connects your charity tech stack

 In the dynamic world of charity marketing, a fragmented tech stack can hinder your ability to maximize impact and achieve your mission.
 To truly connect with donors, volunteers, and supporters, you need a unified approach that brings together data, automation, and personalization.